 “This is one of the challenges we as international lawyers encounter — to leave no immoral and unlawful deed legally unpunished,” Orgenchuk said.
 “With the support of NYSBA experts, we believe we can show to international judicial institutions the scale and depth of Russia’s crimes in Ukraine.
 I strongly believe that the future of not only Ukraine but of Western civilization depends on our success in bringing perpetrators to justice.”

 The New York State Bar Association has a long history of standing up for the rule of law both in the United States and internationally.
 In 1896, the association proposed the creation of a global court to settle disputes among nations.
 That court is now called the Permanent Court of Arbitration at the Hague.
 In 1992, the association called for the creation of the International Criminal Court, which was established in 1998.
-Its purpose is to investigation and prosecute war criminals.
+Its purpose is to investigate and prosecute war criminals.
 The court prosecuted leaders from 17 nations including the Democratic Republic of the Congo, Darfur, Sudan and Uganda.